Sheldon Creed: Regional series and ARCA

 At Kentucky Speedway, Creed won the pole position and finished third after hitting the wall on the last lap while attempting to pass Theriault for the lead.
-Creed led a race-high 52 laps in the season finale at Kansas Speedway, but tire damage resulted in a 19th-place finish.
-In 11 races in 2017, nine of which were with MDM, he recorded five top-five finishes and eight top tens.
+Creed led a race-high 52 laps in the season finale at Kansas Speedway, but tire damage resulted in a nineteenth place finish.
+In eleven races in 2017, nine of which were with MDM, he recorded five top-five finishes and eight Top 10's.

 Creed competed full time in ARCA in 2018 with MDM, driving the No. 28.
 He began the season with top-five finishes in all but one of the first seven races.
 In June, Creed scored his first series win at Michigan International Speedway after outlasting Riley Herbst and Quin Houff.
 Further victories were claimed at Gateway Motorsports Park, where he started from the pole, and Iowa Speedway, where he held off Chandler Smith.
-A fourth win came in the season finale at Kansas as he clinched the ARCA championship with 16 top fives in 20 races.
-While his four wins were tied with championship runner-up Zane Smith for the most in 2018, Creed led the series in top fives and top tens (18), and he won the title by 460 points.
+A fourth win came in the season finale at Kansas as he clinched the ARCA championship with 16 Top 5's in 20 races.
+While his four wins were tied with championship runner-up Zane Smith for the most in 2018, Creed led the series in top-fives and top-tens (eighteen), and he won the title by 460 points.
 He also won the Sioux Chief Short Track Challenge, a championship for ARCA races on tracks shorter than one mile, by 35 points over Smith.
 On April 25, 2019, Creed was inducted into the International Motorsports Hall of Fame's ARCA Wall of Champions.

 In September 2018, Creed won the K&N Pro Series West's Star Nursery 100 on Las Vegas Motor Speedway's dirt track; it was the series' first dirt race since 1979.
 After starting sixth, Creed claimed the lead following a penalty to leader Christopher Bell, and he held off fellow off-road racer Hailie Deegan for the win.

 Creed returned to ARCA in 2019 at Charlotte Motor Speedway with GMS Racing, finishing second after rebounding from a late speeding penalty.
-He also ran the final race of the season at Kansas for KBR Development and finished 11th.
+He also ran the final race of the season at Kansas for KBR Development and finished eleventh.